 The dry method uses a bell jar vacuum chamber which allows you to see at what pressure a seal fails.
 A more precise method, which allows us to see leaks on a much smaller scale, uses a water bath vacuum chamber.
 Using this method we see air starting to escape from the sealed package in the form of bubbles from the submerged package.
 It also allows us to test to the point of seal failure as well.
 This exact level is going to vary from package to package.

 Some companies take pressure testing a step further.
 A large food packager has an altimeter attached to their vacuum chamber.
-To pass the test packages need to maintain their seal up to 36,000 feet, on the altimeter.
-Their reasoning, the product will never be at a higher altitude.
+To pass the test packages need to maintain their seal up to 36,000 feet on the altimeter.
+Their reasoning: the product will never be at a higher altitude.
 While this works well for that specific package, it’s up to each packager to determine their standards.

-A simpler method is to simply remove the closure from the sealed container, turn it upside down, or on its side and squeeze.
+A simpler method is simply to remove the closure from the sealed container, turn it upside down, or on its side and squeeze.
 This is a good test to get a feel for the strength of the seal.
 However, you may have a microscopic leak that will not be detected with this method.

 From personal experience, another risk with this procedure is the possibility of ending up with product all over yourself, your colleague or the floor.